ehsan-ashik/docker-ubuntu22.04-os161/README.md

 2. Clone the repository into the prefered dorectory.
 3. From the cloned directory, build the `.Dockerfile` with the command: `docker build -t docker-ubuntu22.04-os161 .`
 4. Once the build is complete start the container with the command: `docker run -i -t docker-ubuntu22.04-os161 /bin/bash`

+## Getting the Image from DockerHub
+If you do not want to build the image by cloning the repo, you can pull the image directly from DockerHub with the command: `docker pull ehaque052/docker-ubuntu22.04-os161`

+Once the image is succesfully pulled, you can run the image with the command: `docker run -i -t ehaque052/docker-ubuntu22.04-os161 /bin/bash`

 ## Building and Running OS161
 As part of the Docker build process, the script `build-kernel.sh` is copied to the os161 working directory (`root/cs4300`) in the container.
 To build and run the `DUMBVM` kernel, execute the following command from the woring directory: `chmod +x ./build-kernel.sh && ./build-kernel.sh`